 There’s no doubt about it – with an almost 20% increase in growth since 2010, Denver is much more crowded than it used to be.
 Fortunately for residents, the capital city also happens to be in close proximity to some of the best destinations for natural scenery and culture in the United States.
-We’re talking mountains, plains, stunning views and unbelievable adventure!
+We’re talking about mountains, plains, stunning views, and unbelievable adventure!

 Rocky Mountain National Park/Estes Park